The PC ideology gestapo have been laying into Ukip leader, Nigel Farage after it emerges that party candidate owns the Urban Tiger

 Concerns about an Amsterdam-style sex industry developing

-Birmingham Council moralists want to limit the number of lap dancing clubs in Birmingham to 12, three more than the current nine.
+Birmingham Council moralists want to limit the number of lap dancing clubs in Birmingham to 12, three more than

 Labour Councillor Majid Mahmood spewed tired clich é ridden and unsubstantiated claptrap: